The Future of Liberty with Mitch Daniels

 Mitch Daniels (28:30):

-Can you think of an example of these abuses in the period between Insull and Mellon?
-And very recent times it would've seemed we'd learned this lesson, but these really are illicit practices.
-But they've reemerged,
+Can you think of an example of these abuses in the period between Insull and Mellon and, very recently, it would've seemed we'd learned this lesson, that these really are illicit practices, but they've reemerged.

 Amity Shlaes (28:50):

-I think it didn't have the same political character though as the ones you wrote about, which I think were, these were political foes of the administration as we have seen also more recently.
+It didn't have the same political character, though, as the ones you wrote about, which I think were political foes of the administration as we have seen also more recently.

-So I think a good example would be Arthur Anderson, which was involved in Enron.
-Enron made errors.
-People in Enron lied to their board.
-Arthur Anderson was the accountant.
-Arthur Anderson made errors as accountant.
-They should have known better.
-They were the one in charge of discerning whether these data, these books were accurate.
-However, somehow the whole firm ended up casually to the hes of a set of fellows in the tax division who worked for Enron.
-And that was good in the sense that the partnership reduces moral hazard.
-If you're partners with people in Houston who are working for Enron, then it's in your interest to be sure they're not making terrible errors.
-But it was bad in that the punishment did not fit the prime scale.
+I think a good example would be Arthur Andersen and its involvement with Enron.
+Enron made serious errors, and people at Enron lied to their board.
+Arthur Andersen was the accounting firm, and it, too, made errors.
+As the accountant, it should have known better.
+It was responsible for determining whether the data and books were accurate.
+Somehow, though, the entire firm became a casualty of the mistakes made by a group of people in the Houston office who were working with Enron.
+In one sense, that outcome was defensible, because the partnership structure reduces moral hazard.
+If you are partners with people in Houston working for Enron, it is in your interest to make sure they are not making serious errors.
+But it was also bad, because the punishment did not fit the scale of the crime.

 Mitch Daniels (31:33):

-Lemme ask you about title of your book on the New Deal, The Forgotten Man.
-And you point out there that this had been used by this term had been applied in two very, very different ways.
-And please describe those to our guests.
-But then I also want you to comment on its current use and whether there is actually a third category that now deserves that label.
-But talk about who is the forgotten man or person and how might that person have changed over time?
+Let me ask you about the title of your book on the New Deal, The Forgotten Man.
+You point out that this term has been used in two very different ways, and I’d like you to describe those to our audience.
+I’d also like you to comment on its current use, and whether there may now be a third category that deserves that label.
+Who is the forgotten man, or person, and how might that figure have changed over time?

 Amity Shlaes (32:18):